tarunravi/tarunravi.github.io/index.md

 <h3> 👨‍💻 ManTech Scanner Application </h3>
 I Created an Application that interfaces with existing ManTech technology, and enables employees to scan in equipment and track the location and scan date of every existing equipment.

+<h3> 👨‍💻 ManTech Machine Learning </h3>
+Created a Machine Learning model that predicts app rating based on ManTech app metadata.

+Then used D3.js to create an interactive heatmap on the app metadata.

 <h3> ❎ Tic-Tac-Toe AI </h3>
 I designed an AI to learn how to play the popular game Tic Tac Toe without any humans teaching it using Q-Learning.